alexmorozov/pyscrum/examples/example.rst

 Story name
 ----------
-Description: As a user, I want more beer, so that I`ll be always drunk and happy.
+*Description*: As a user, I want more beer, so that I`ll be always drunk and happy.

-Acceptance criteria: My house is fully packed with beer.
+*Acceptance criteria*: My house is fully packed with beer.

 The description is simply a text after the heading.
 It can containg subheaders, lists, and so on.